 Paul called Corinth a carnal church: “Brothers and sisters, I could not address you as people who live by the Spirit but as people who are still worldly—mere infants in Christ.
 I gave you milk, not solid food, for you were not yet ready for it.
 Indeed, you are still not ready.
 You are still worldly.
 For since there is jealousy and quarreling among you, are you not worldly?
 Are you not acting like mere humans?”
 (1 Corinthians 3:1-3).
 And that’s the key to understanding the entire book!
 The church in Corinth was a carnal, worldly church, and there are many churches like that today.
 In fact, there are churches, whether intentionally or unintentionally, which encourage believers to remain in infancy, including traditional mainstream churches as well as non-denominational, seeker/feeler, traditions.
 No church from Roman Catholic to Presbyterian to Pentecostal is immune.
 Carnality has infiltrated all of them one way or the other, and perhaps, that’s why so many of the lessons of the Corinthians are preached hit and miss.
 Many of the lessons can be difficult to receive at first, but speaking in terms of my own walk, God has used First and Second Corinthians to instruct, reprimand, and above all else, encourage me.

 “Therefore, my brothers and sisters, be eager to prophesy, and do not forbid speaking in tongues.
 But everything should be done in a fitting and orderly way” (1 Corinthians 14:39-40).
 Disorder is the embodiment of the evil one; this disorder we see happening, in many churches today, may be the work of a spirit, but sadly, not the Spirit of God.
-Even when the Holy Spirit filled the believers gathered on Pentecost, the Apostle Peter addressed the confused onlookers about what they were witnessing.
+Even when the Holy Spirit filled the believers gathered on Pentecost, Peter addressed the confused onlookers about what they were witnessing.
 If we infer entire traditions and doctrines and styles of worship from some scripture, while disregarding, or twisting, other truths, put plainly, in others, what are we really doing?
 Shall we destroy the work of God, instead of doing “what leads to peace and mutual edification”?
-I have absolutely been convinced, by the Spirit, that we must heed Paul’s warning to the Ephesians to “be alert”; otherwise, whether intentionally or unintentionally, we risk giving way to apostasy.
+I am convinced that we must heed Paul’s warning to the Ephesians to “be alert”; otherwise, whether intentionally or unintentionally, we risk giving way to apostasy.

 To view all posts, click/press the link here to visit the Amazing Tangled Grace main page.